Pumpkin Butter

 Pumpkin butter on toast.

-One of the best ways to appreciate your Pumpkin Butter is to spread it onto a lightly buttered slice of toast.
-This is perhaps our favorite way to enjoy it because it allows all the fall flavors to really shine through!
+One of the best ways to appreciate your homemade pumpkin butter is to spread it onto a lightly buttered slice of toast.
+This might be our favorite way to enjoy it, because it allows all the fall flavors to really shine through.

 Pumpkin butter in a glass jar.